-Current self-directed projects include: Duende collaboration with Jennifer Leach (Outrider Anthems), multi-media, multi-track storytelling, mythology and Lorca interweave to explore our relationship to the earth; Rubbing Out, pilot project launched on Lost Species Day hosted by Gallery 73 with ONCA Brighton, community engaged interactive art project exploring diversity loss, now in development with filmmaker Gemma Riggs.
+Current self-directed projects include: The Piece (working title) collaboration with Jennifer Leach (Outrider Anthems), multi-media, multi-track storytelling, mythological and contemporary interweave to explore a life out of balance; Rubbing Out, pilot project with filmmaker Gemma Riggs was launched on Lost Species Day 2019 hosted by Gallery 73 with ONCA Brighton.Passers-by were invited to engage in an art -interaction exploring diversity loss,

 Past Projects include: Poetry International McGough’s Menagerie by poet Roger McGough, South Bank Centre, Purcell Room; At Home with Ted Bunny by performance artist Trevor Stuart toured Young Vic, Serpentine Gallery, ICA; Ra Ra Zoo circus Gravity Swing, Riverside Studios, London, The Swan Theatre, Stratford Upon Avon; Bath and Wessex Opera Turn of the Screw by Britten, Bath Theatre Royal, Bath; Hull Truck Romeo and Juliet by Shakespeare, Shaw Theatre, London and USA; Friches Theatre Urbain, Paris, Ubu Ru toured major street theatre festivals, Lille, Aulillac, Challon sur Son and throughout Europe; Sisters Bon Bon Eight Inches Between Us (dance), ICA London, CCA Glasgow.